-Over 45 high schools across Jamaica have now been outfitted with an automated external defibrillator (AED) unit, courtesy of Team Jamaica Bickle, the organisation which provides support services for Caribbean athletes who compete at the annual Penn Relays in Philadelphia.
+Over 45 high schools across Jamaica have now been outfitted with an automated external defibrillator (AED) unit, which could be used alongside Coast2Coast First Aid and Aquatics training to potentially save people’s lives.
+The units were courtesy of Team Jamaica Bickle, the organisation which provides support services for Caribbean athletes who compete at the annual Penn Relays in Philadelphia.

 The AED unit is used to treat sudden cardiac arrest.